planetfederal/qgis-suite-plugin/doc/gui.rst

-Configuring a GeoServer instance from the QGIS GeoServer Explorer
+Configuring/Using the OpenGeo Suite from QGIS
 ===================================================================

+Introduction
+*************

-The GeoServer explorer is used to configure a GeoServer instance from QGIS.
-You can edit the current elements in the server, and also upload new ones from your current QGIS project.
-This allows you to easily prepare your data and its stylying with the usual QGIS tools, and then publish it directly from QGIS.
+The OpenGeo Suite explorer is used to configure the components of the OpenGeoSuite from QGIS.
+You can edit, add or delete elements, and make them interact with the elements in the current QGIS project.
+This allows you to easily configure your OpenGeo Suite, for instance preparing your data and its stylying with the usual QGIS tools, and then publishing it directly from QGIS.

-The GeoServer Explorer is launched from the *OpenGeo* menu has the following appearance
+The explorer is launched from the *OpenGeo* menu and it looks like this.

 .. image:: explorer.png

-It contains a tree with two main branches: *Geoserver catalogs* and  *QGIS project*.
+It has the following main branches, each of which deals with a different component

+- GeoServer catalogs
+- PostGIS
+- GeoGit
+- QGIS project

+A GeoWebCache branch is found under the *Geoserver catalogs* branch, since GeoWebCache is integrated into GeoServer

-The first of the contains the catalogs that you are connected to, and with which you can interact from the explorer.
+The *GeoServer catalogs* branch contains the catalogs that you are connected to, and with which you can interact from the explorer.
 It is empty when you start the explorer, and you can add as many connections as you want to it.

-The second branch contains the elements of the current QGIS project.
-These elements, however, are presented with a structure that differs from the QGIS TOC, and resembles the structure of elements in the QGIS.
-This way, it is easy to understand the relation between both the QGIS project and the GeoserverCatalogs
+The *QGIS Project* branch contains the elements of the current QGIS project.
+These elements, however, are presented with a structure that differs from the QGIS TOC, and resembles the structure of elements in GeoServer.
+This way, it is easy to understand the relation between both the QGIS project and the GeoServer Catalogs

+The *PostGIS databases* contains a list of all available PostGIS connections in QGIS.
+It's funcitonality resembles that of the QGIS built--in DB Manager.

+The *GeoGit repositories* branch contains the available GeoGit repositories that have been defined.
+Like the branch corresponding to GeoServer catalogs, it's empty when you launch the explorer, and you can add as many repositories as needed.

+Using the explorer
+******************

-Most of the functionality of the explorer is accessed through context menus, right--clicking on the elements that you will find in the branches described above
+Most of the functionality of the explorer is accessed through context menus, right--clicking on the elements that you will find in the branches described above.

-Let's add a connection to a local GeoServer instance (make sure you have a local GeoServer running before doing it).
+Let's do some work with the GeoServer branch, to start getting familiar with the interface and behaviour of the OpenGeo Suite explorer.
+First, let's add a connection to a local GeoServer instance (make sure you have a local GeoServer running before doing it).
 Right--click on the *GeoServer catalogs* item and select *Add new catalog...*.
 You will see the following screen.

  .. image:: add_catalog.png